South Carolina Attorney General

 From the Office of the Attorney General

-Kershaw County man arrested on Child Sexual Abuse Material* charges
+Greenville County man arrested on Child Sexual Abuse Material* charge

 Read More

-Attorney General Alan Wilson announced the arrest of Alfred Peake, Jr., 50, of Elgin, S.C., on one charge connected to the sexual exploitation of a minor.
+Attorney General Alan Wilson announced the arrest of Chadwick Ryan Boles, 40, of Slater, S.C., on one charge connected to the sexual exploitation of minors.

 Read More